priyanshigoyal2801/FoodDelivery/README.md

 This is the frontend for **MyOnlineMeals**, your ultimate online food delivery service.
 Built with love and care, this project brings together a beautiful design and user-friendly experience, making it super easy for anyone to navigate and order meals.

+## Demo

+You can view the deployed website [here]( https://priyanshigoyal2801.github.io/FoodDelivery/)

 ## 🌟 Features